cshlok/Hms/docs/remaining_modules.md

 ## Next Steps Recommendation

-1. **Implement Radiology Management Module**
+1. **Implement Billing & Invoicing Module**
-   - This should be the next priority as it complements the already implemented Laboratory module
+   - This should be the next priority as it will tie together all clinical modules
-   - Follow the same iterative development approach used for previous modules
-   - Create database schema, API routes, and UI components
+   - Create comprehensive billing system that integrates with all existing modules
+   - Support different billing types (OPD, IPD, ER, OT, package billing)
+   - Implement payment tracking and receipt generation

+2. **Develop Insurance and TPA Management**
+   - This naturally follows the billing module
+   - Focus on pre-authorization workflows, claim submission, and tracking
-   - Ensure integration with existing OPD and IPD modules
+   - Ensure integration with the billing system

-2. **Enhance Pharmacy Module**
+3. **Enhance Existing Modules**
    - Add additional features to the Pharmacy module:
      - Drug interaction checking
      - Expiry tracking
      - Generic/branded drugs management
-     - Enhanced inventory management

-3. **Begin Operation Theatre Module**
+   - Improve Laboratory and Radiology modules with more advanced reporting

+4. **Implement Blood Bank Management**
-   - This will integrate well with the existing IPD module
+   - This will integrate well with the existing Laboratory module
-   - Focus on scheduling and basic operation records first
+   - Focus on donor management, inventory, and crossmatching

-4. **Implement Comprehensive Billing System**
-   - This will tie together all clinical modules
-   - Ensure integration with all existing modules

 5. **Develop Mobile Responsiveness**
    - Enhance all existing modules to work seamlessly on mobile devices